rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 Here's where protocol buffers come in!

 ## Anatomy of a Protobuf

 Of the serialization methods described earlier in this post, [protocol buffers](https://developers.google.com/protocol-buffers) ("protobufs") fall into the binary format category.
 They were originally developed for internal use at Google to serialize data into a dense binary format.
-Protobufs start with a strictly defined structure which is then compiled into code that can be used to write to and read from that structure.
+Protobufs start with a strictly defined structure, which is then compiled into code that can be used to write to and read from that structure.
 This compact method is ideal for sending data between programs.

-Let's consider an example of how protocol buffers might play a role in a machine learning application.
-Imagine that our application functions as a sort of "conductor" for the end-to-end ML application; it trains models, compares the results, and stores the best ones for downstream use.
+Let's consider an example of how protocol buffers might play a role in a machine learning (ML) application.
+Imagine that our application functions as a sort of "conductor" for the end-to-end ML application: it trains models, compares the results, and stores the best ones for downstream use.
 We need a protocol buffer file that defines a generic model message for the system to pass around internally.

-##### Define the Schema
+##### 1. Define the Schema

 First, we need to define the schema for the data, which we'll do in a file called `conductor.proto`.
 This schema will map data types with field names represented as integers.
 We start by specifying the syntax.
 At the time of this writing, protocol buffers are in version 3 (released in [August of 2015](https://github.com/protocolbuffers/protobuf/releases?after=v3.0.0-beta-3.3)), so we'll write `syntax = "proto3";` at the top of our `.proto` file.
 We also specify the package where this schema will be used (in this case `conductor`).